Spinal Cord Injury

 In general, the higher in the spinal column the spinal cord injury occurs, the more neurological dysfunction a person will experience.

-Injuries between C-1 and C-4 are very critical because they impair the ability to breath.
+Injuries between C-1 and C-4 are very critical because they impair the ability to breathe.
 C-5 injuries result in good shoulder and biceps control, but no control at the wrist or hand and legs.
 C-6 injuries generally yield wrist control, but no hand or leg function.
 Individuals with C-7 and T-1 injuries can straighten their arms but still have dexterity problems with the hand and fingers.
 Injuries at the thoracic level and below result in paraplegia, with the hands not affected.
 High lumbar injuries affect the ability of the hip to flex and extend the legs, while lower lumbar injuries affect the mobility of the lower parts of the leg.

 Often with SCI there is significant loss of bowel or bladder function.
 This can occur with injuries at any level.
 Sexual functioning is frequently affected by SCI.
 Other effects of SCI may include inability to regulate blood pressure effectively, reduced control of body temperature, inability to sweat below the level of injury, and chronic pain.